YukenMaster/cisco-networking-labs/LAB-004-Standard-ACLs/README.md

 ---

-## Result
+## Conclusion

 A Standard ACL was successfully implemented and validated.
-The laboratory demonstrated how Standard ACLs filter traffic based only on source addresses and highlighted their limitations when granular traffic control is required.
-These limitations justify the use of Extended ACLs in more advanced network security scenarios.
+This laboratory demonstrated how Standard ACLs filter traffic based solely on source IP addresses and highlighted their limitations when granular traffic control is required.
+These limitations emphasize the importance of Extended ACLs in more advanced network security scenarios.